 Our plan rejects equitable remuneration (for performers to negotiate with services for a parallel fee, in line with the outcome on the EU directive – for more on IMPALA’s position on this see here).
 Instead, we ask record labels to pay artists a fair contemporary digital rate.
 We also recommend services facilitate label search and tracks titles in multiple languages as a way for services to become more dynamic.
 We have a whole host of recommendations for services to really boost local markets in Europe.

 Our plan is underpinned by a call for an end to safe harbour privileges and avoid new loopholes.
 With the EU copyright directive being implemented at national level, we don’t want any new value gaps through short clip exceptions for example.
 We urge countries to “protect their creative artists – not timidly, but fiercely.”
+This is important because when we adjust trade revenues for inflation, the European market today is only 35% of its 2001 value.

 Coming out clearly against reducing royalties for plays or privileged treatment in algorithms or other features is also there, because we see this as payola.
 IMPALA asks services for the independents to have a seat at the algorithm table.
 We also call on services to do more to address ad-blocking and streaming manipulation because they remove value from the system.